Agile MVP Development: A Step-by-Step Guide to Iterative Development

 • Simplicity: It involves concentrating on the essentials to maximize the work not done.

-What is MVP in Agile methodology?
+What is MVP in Agile Development?

 Agile development and the Minimum Viable Product (MVP) concept are inherently connected.
 Both stress the importance of quick delivery, being adaptable, and seeking input from customers.